BartMassey/borda-count/README.md

   slowly in any case.
 Uggh.

 * `tab-iterate.hs`: Scores all the votes, then totals up the score of each candidate in turn.
-Slowdown 61.
+Slowdown 51x.

 * `tab-fast.hs`: Accumulates votes into a candidate vote totals list on the fly.
-Slowdown 38.
+Slowdown 33x.

 * `tab-map.hs`: Uses an accumulating map constructor to total up all the votes on the fly.
-Slowdown 24.
+Slowdown 22x.

 * `tab-faster.hs`: Accumulates votes into a candidate vote totals IOUArray on the fly.
-Slowdown 24.
+Slowdown 13x.

 * `tab-text.hs`: Use `Data.Text.Lazy` instead of `String`
   for some internal operations.
 Also, rewrites the structure a bit.
-Slowdown 16.
+Slowdown 13x.

 * `tab-fastmap.hs`: A pure variant of `tab-bs` that uses a map from vote patterns to score lists to score.
-Slowdown 14.
+Slowdown 16x.

 * `tab-lines.hs`: Reads and processes votes a line at a time.
 Uses `Data.ByteString.Char8` for reading as it seems to be substantially faster (?).
-Slowdown 9.6.
+Slowdown 11x.

 * `tab-vector.hs`: Uses `Data.ByteString.Lazy.Char8` for
   reading as `tab-bs` does, but uses `Data.Vector.Unboxed` for storage (thus getting rid of `Data.Array.IO` for cleanliness).
-Slowdown 6.5.
+Slowdown 6x.

 * `tab-bs.hs`: Use `Data.ByteString.Lazy.Char8` instead of
   `String` for some internal operations.
 About three times as fast as `tab-text`.
-Slowdown 5.0.
+Slowdown 5x.

 * `tab-mvector.hs`: As `tab-vector`, but uses
   `Data.Vector.Mutable.Unboxed` for storage.
-Slowdown 4.5.
+Slowdown 5x.

 * `tab.py`: Python version for comparison.
-Slowdown 45.
+Slowdown 57x.

 * `tab.c`: C version for comparison.

+* `tab.rs`: Rust version for comparison.
+Slowdown 1.7x.

 * `tab.pro`: Prolog version for comparison.
 SWI Prolog (`swipl`) will be needed to build, so not included in the